Are you or someone you know suffering from a Substance Use Disorder?

 There are many things you can do to help yourself overcome a Substance Use Disorder.
 The first step is observing how you feel after an episode of using substances, or accept feedback from a close friend or family member.
 Some ways to begin curbing a substance use disorder are: Admitting to yourself that you have an issue, becoming involved with sober-friends, joining a SMART recovery program, trying out a 12-step program, as well as beginning to recognize your triggers (for using).
 Adding meditation or yoga to your daily routine can help you begin to have more mind and body awareness of how you feel, both sober and intoxicated.
 Working on changing your diet to include healthy proteins and vegetables and supplementing with extra omega 3’s can also help.
 Light exercise is also recommended to help one curb substance use.
 Other methods that can provide relief are art therapy, finding a mentor or wise helper, becoming part of an activity group which does not center around using substances, getting an animal companion, finding an active “outdoor” hobby, or planting a garden.
 Taking apple cider vinegar, ginkgo biloba (herbal medicine), and caffeine can be a healthier alternatives to drugs, alcohol, and other substances.

 Since battling a Substance Use Disorder can become quite complicated and difficult, since many people have many social influences that may make it difficult to avoid drugs, alcohol, and other substances–it is important to consider that you may need a combination of help and personal self-help solutions, including professional help, medical interventions, a support group, and personal self-care.

 A number of medical interventions can help you overcome a Substance Use Disorder.
-In fact, Clinical hypnotherapy has proven to be very helpful, specifically for smoking addiction.

 Other medical interventions that could help are: